Fred Whittingham: Los Angeles Rams

 Whittingham was signed as an undrafted free agent by the Los Angeles Rams after the 1963 NFL draft.
 He injured his knee as a rookie and was placed on the injured reserve list.
-He played guard, before being waived on September 1, 1965.
+He played guard in 1964, before being waived before the 1965 NFL season on September 1.

 Philadelphia Eagles (first stint)

 In 1966, he was signed as a free agent by the Philadelphia Eagles and was converted into a linebacker.

 New Orleans Saints

 Whittingham was selected by the New Orleans Saints in the 1967 NFL expansion draft, becoming the franchise's first starting middle linebacker.
 In 1968, he was named the NFL defensive player of the week, after playing a key role in an upset against the Minnesota Vikings.
 On September 9, 1969, he was waived after having issues with owner John Mecom.

 Dallas Cowboys

-On September 20, 1969, he was signed to the Dallas Cowboys taxi squad.
+On September 20, 1969, he was signed to the Dallas Cowboys on their taxi squad.
 He was promoted to the active roster on November 7 and played mostly on special teams.
 On September 9, 1970, he was cut and signed to the taxi squad.
 He was released on September 14.